Opalinium/nocturna-docs/terms.md

 - Revoke access for users or servers that abuse Bot features
 - Terminate service without notice for severe violations
 - Ban users or servers from using the Bot
+- Suspend or revoke premium features for Terms violations

+### 11.3 Premium Subscription Termination

+We may revoke premium features if:
+- Your Patreon subscription is cancelled or expires
+- You violate these Terms while using premium features
+- You abuse premium features or exploit increased limits
+- Custom branding violates Discord's guidelines

-### 10.3 Effect of Termination
+### 11.4 Effect of Termination

 Upon termination:
 - The Bot will cease functioning in affected servers
 - Access to Bot features will be revoked
+- Premium features will be immediately disabled
 - Data retention follows our Privacy Policy
-- No refunds or compensation will be provided (the Bot is provided free of charge)
+- No refunds or compensation will be provided

-## 11. Intellectual Property
+## 12. Intellectual Property

-### 11.1 Bot Ownership
+### 12.1 Bot Ownership

 The Bot, including its code, design, features, and documentation, is owned by us and protected by intellectual property laws.
 These Terms do not grant you any ownership rights to the Bot.

-### 11.2 User Content
+### 12.2 User Content

-You retain ownership of content you create using the Bot (tags, custom commands, filter rules, etc.).
+You retain ownership of content you create using the Bot (tags, custom commands, filter rules, custom branding, etc.).
 However, by using the Bot, you grant us a non-exclusive, worldwide license to store, process, and display your content as necessary to provide the service.

-### 11.3 Feedback
+### 12.3 Feedback

 Any feedback, suggestions, or ideas you provide about the Bot may be used by us without any obligation to compensate you.

+### 12.4 Patreon Trademarks

+Patreon and related marks are trademarks of Patreon, Inc. Use of these marks does not imply endorsement.

-## 12. Disclaimers and Limitations of Liability
+## 13. Disclaimers and Limitations of Liability

-### 12.1 No Warranty
+### 13.1 No Warranty

 THE BOT IS PROVIDED "AS IS" AND "AS AVAILABLE" WITHOUT WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO: